Mali Sub-National Governance Project

 - Component 3: Improve the capacity of the Contrôle Général des Services Publics (General Control of Public Services) to conduct performance audits that meet international standards of the West African Economic and Monetary Union (WAEMU), and to monitor public spending and service delivery at national and subnational levels

-PFM is a catalyzing theme for the SNGP.
-Tetra Tech has focused on improving the ability of regional and district level governments in Mali to mobilize their revenue, as well as piloting scalable approaches to releasing available funds for local budgets and increasing locally sourced revenue.
-Cash flows from the central government continue to be substantially less than stated goals, forcing regional governments to seek alternative forms of revenue mobilization.
+Public Financial Management (PFM) is a catalyzing theme for the SNGP.
+Tetra Tech focused on improving the ability of regional and district level governments in Mali to mobilize their revenue and piloted scalable approaches to releasing available funds for local budgets and increasing locally sourced revenue.
+Cash flows from the central government continued to be substantially less than stated goals, forcing regional governments to seek alternative forms of revenue mobilization.

 The property tax system in Mali generates only a fraction of its potential income.
 SNGP analyzed the system’s inefficiencies, drawing on regional comparisons, previous inputs in the sector in Mali, and international best practices.
 Our team provided recommendations for improving revenues and developed a detailed plan for pilot activities to increase revenues.

 In 2018, Mali committed to adopting program-based budgeting to comply with international standards for more efficient and transparent PFM, following the directives of the WAEMU.
 Tetra Tech trained auditors of the Mali Supreme Audit Institution on audit scoping, design, and report writing; evidence collection; and quality control .

 SNGP activities increased citizen access to transparent budgetary information and worked toward key objectives to:

 - Make government budget data more easily available to the public

 - Encourage local governments to open budget planning to the public and encourage citizens to participate in that process

 - Encourage citizens to pay their taxes to fund the services they need